TalkLounge/fairplay/README.md

 Otherwise you are forbidden to do anything with the source code & media.
 If other licenses are integrated, please note them as well.
 The author(s) assume no liability for any damages.
-If you have any questions, please contact the author(s) with the given data.
+If you have any questions, please contact the author(s) with the given credits/data.